 After over a century of work, the historic pump house is crumbling.

 You can help us renovate our little piece of history by donating to our Pump House Campaign.
 Local building firm, Douch Partners Ltd, will be restoring the pump house in line with our Sussex heritage.
-We need to raise £40,000 for the project.
+We need to raise £55,000 for the project, which will also include a new pump and essential protective ground works to the spring head.
 For anyone who generously donates £100 or more, we’ll be commissioning a name plaque, and if you fancy funding the whole lot we’ll even name the building after you!

 If you would like to help us restore this historic building, please donate: